kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 ..
 Another point to note: recall from geometry that the length of a vector, :math:`x`, is calculated from the sum of squares of the elements in vector :math:`x`, and then taking the square root of the sum.
 Mathematically the sum of squares is can be written as: math:`x^Tx`.
 For a vector :math:`x` that is centered, this corresponds

-.. _correlation-section:
+.. _LS-correlation-section:

 Correlation
 ===========

 The variance and covariance are units dependent - you get a very different covariance when calculating in grams vs kilograms.
-The correlation on the other hand removes the effect of scaling.
+The :index:`correlation` on the other hand removes the effect of scaling.
 It is defined as:

 .. math::
 	:label: definition-correlation